-In April 2015, a regulation was adopted requiring that large ships calling at European ports from January 2018 collect and publish data on carbon dioxide omissions.
-In June 2013 the European Commission developed a strategy to integrate maritime emissions into the overall EU Strategy to reduced greenhouse gas emissions.
-For 2020, the EU made a unilateral commitment to reduce overall greenhouse gas emissions from its member states from 20% of 1990 levels.
-The EU also committed to reduce its emissions by 20% under the Kyoto Protocol's second period, from 2013 to 2020.
-In December 2013 the EU environmental ministers discussed draft rules to implement monitoring and reporting of carbon dioxide emissions from ships.
+The EU made a unilateral commitment to reduce overall greenhouse gas emissions from its member states from 20% of 1990 levels by 2020.
+The EU also committed to reduce its emissions by 20% under the Kyoto Protocol's second period from 2013 to 2020.
+Starting in January 2018, large ships calling at EU ports are required to collect and publish data on carbon dioxide emissions and other information

-In the U.S., the EPA issued a final finding that greenhouse gases threaten public health and safety, and has adopted regulations to limit greenhouse gas emissions from certain mobile sources and proposed regulations to limit greenhouse gas emissions from certain large stationary sources.
-However, in April 2017, the U.S. President signed an executive order to review and possibly eliminate the EPA's plan to cut greenhouse gas emissions.
-The outcome of this order is not yet known.
-Although the mobile source emission regulations do not apply to greenhouse gas emissions from vessels, the EPA or U.S. individual states could enact environmental regulations that would affect our operations.
-For example, California has introduced caps for greenhouse gas emissions and, in the end of 2016, signaled it may take additional action regarding climate change.
-In addition, the IMO is evaluating various mandatory measures to reduce greenhouse gas emissions from international shipping, including market-based instruments.
+In the United States, the EPA issued a finding that greenhouse gase endanger the public health and safety, adopted regulations to limit greenhouse gas emissions from certain mobile sources, and proposed regulations to limit greenhouse gas emissions from large stationary sources.
+However, in March 2017, the U.S. President signed an executive order to review and possibly eliminate the EPA's plan to cut greenhouse gas emissions.
+The EPA or individual U.S. states could enact environmental regulations that would affect our operations.

-Any passage of climate control legislation or other regulatory initiatives by the IMO, the European Union, the United States, or other countries where we operate, or any treaty adopted at the international level to succeed the Kyoto Protocol or Paris Agreement, that restrict emissions of greenhouse gases could require us to make significant financial expenditures, including capital expenditures to upgrade our vessels, that we cannot predict with certainty at this time.
-In addition, even without such regulation, our business may be indirectly affected to the extent that climate change results in sea level changes or more intense weather events.
+Any passage of climate control legislation or other regulatory initiatives by the IMO, the EU, the U.S. or other countries where we operate, or any treaty adopted at the international level to succeed the Kyoto Protocol or Paris Agreement, that restricts emissions of greenhouse gases could require us to make significant financial expenditures which we cannot predict with certainty at this time.
+Even in the absence of climate control legislation, our business may be indirectly affected to the extent that climate change may result in sea level changes or certain weather events.